melaniemercado/IS601MidtermProject/Command.md

   CD:

-* cd takes a directory name as an argument, and switches into that directory. to navigate directly to a directory, use cd with the direcory's path.
+* cd takes a directory name as an argument, and switches into that directory.
+To navigate directly to a directory, use cd with the direcory's path.

 	Example:
         ![Image of Yaktocat](/CD.png)

+  MKDIR:
+* mkdir takes in a directory name as an argument, and then creates a new directory in the current working directory.
+Here we use mkdir to create a new directory named media.

+	Example:
+	image